FlaxEngine/FlaxDocs/manual/get-started/distribute-a-game.md

 ## 4. Distribute your game

 Every platform has it's own building process and custom output data format but in most cases simply grab the files from the *Output* directory.
-How you distribute it is up to you.
+How you distribute the game is up to you.

 ![Game Output](media/build-output.jpg)